-- Complete a program modification form where: - course or curriculum changes proposed by your unit or by another faculty/college/school lead to program modifications in your unit, including but not limited to, changes to required or elective courses in a program; - a program is restructured or the credit hour system is revised, resulting in changes to credit hours for a large number of courses; - o the unit is proposing a change to the name of a program. - Units are strongly encouraged to contact the Associate Registrar and Director of Academic Support, Office of the Registrar and Enrolment Services (ORES), regarding proposed program modifications, prior to submitting these to the SCCCC, to test the technical requirements of the modified program. - Information on the approval process for major amendments to, or major expansion of, an existing program is available on the webpage of the Provost and Vice-President (Academic) https://umanitoba.ca/about-um/provost-vice-president-academic/deputy-provost-planning-programs/academic-planning. - Information on additional documentation required for proposals for substantial amendments to, or major expansion of, an existing program can be found on page 2 of these Guidelines. - Units are strongly encouraged to consult with the Vice-Provost (Academic Planning and Programs), the Academic Programs Specialist (Office of the Provost and Vice-President (Academic)), the Associate University Secretary (Senate) (Office of the University Secretary), and/or the University Budget Officer, as appropriate, at the outset of planning for substantial revisions to an existing program.
+- Complete a program modification form where: - course or curriculum changes proposed by your unit or by another faculty/college/school lead to program modifications in your unit, including but not limited to, changes to required or elective courses in a program; - a program is restructured or the credit hour system is revised, resulting in changes to credit hours for a large number of courses; - o the unit is proposing a change to the name of a program. - Units are strongly encouraged to contact the Associate Registrar and Director of Academic Support, Office of the Registrar and Enrolment Services (ORES), regarding proposed program modifications, prior to submitting these to the SCCCC, to test the technical requirements of the modified program. - Information on the approval process for major amendments to, or major expansion of, an existing program is available on the UM Intranet site for the of the Provost and Vice-President (Academic).
+See Academic Programs, Existing undergraduate programs. - Information on additional documentation required for proposals for substantial amendments to, or major expansion of, an existing program can be found on page 4 of these Guidelines. - Units are strongly encouraged to consult with the Vice-Provost (Academic Planning and Programs), the Academic Programs Specialist (Office of the Provost and Vice-President (Academic)), the Associate University Secretary (Senate) (Office of the University Secretary), and/or the University Budget Officer, as appropriate, at the outset of planning for substantial revisions to an existing program.